-J-PAL’s online courses were developed to make our training materials available to a worldwide audience.
+J-PAL’s online training courses bring our capacity-building materials on impact evaluation to a worldwide audience.

-Online courses are hosted on MITx and run in regular intervals.
+Online courses run in regular intervals.
 Past course instances are archived and can be accessed outside the regular course cycle.

-J-PAL 350x is designed for managers and researchers at international development organizations, foundations, governments, and non-governmental organizations from a variety of backgrounds, including those who are new to health research.
-The course is available free of cost, except for a small fee for an (optional) certificate of completion.
+J-PAL 350x is designed for people from a variety of backgrounds, including those who are new to health research as well as managers and researchers from international development organizations, foundations, governments, and non-governmental organizations.
+The course is available free of cost on the edX platform, except for a small fee for an (optional) certificate of completion.

-Travel with our team to India and Kenya to see first-hand how rigorous health research is conducted in the field.
-This nine-week course focuses on the fundamentals of field-based health research with an emphasis on measuring health outcomes in low resource settings.
-The course showcases real world examples from on-going research studies in India and Kenya, combined with exercises to provide practical insights about study design, measurement of health outcomes and data collection, as well as common challenges and constraints in implementing health surveys in the field.
-Through a series of integrated learning modules, the course covers topics such as:
+This eight-week edX course focuses on the fundamentals of field-based health research with an emphasis on measuring health outcomes in low resource settings.
+The course showcases real world examples from research studies by J-PAL affiliated professors in India and Kenya to provide practical insights about study design, measurement of health outcomes and data collection, as well as common challenges and constraints in implementing health surveys in the field.
+The course covers topics such as:

 - Measuring individual and population health